Alexendar/DriverJudge/README.md

 # DriverJudge
-app for judging drivers based on license plate
+Mobile application for detecting license plates squares in real time.

-WORK IN PROGRESS
+Needs server for the OCR.